-We offer a comprehensive selection of products primarily through a consignment model.
-For brands we have established long-term relationships with, we typically do not pay any deposit on the products we purchase.
-For other brands, however, we generally pay a deposit ranging from 10% to 100% of the total price for each purchase order.
+We offer a comprehensive selection of products primarily through a consignment model, under which we typically do not pay any deposit on the products we purchase.
+We generally settle with our brand partners every 10 or 30 days for purchases made within a certain period of time net of customer returns.

-We generally have the right to return unsold items within a certain period after the end of a sales event.
-We typically pay for the purchase order in installments with the last installment paid upon full settlement of the unsold items or returned products we receive from customers.
-We typically do not have the right to return the unsold products to the brand partners of certain types of products, such as certain sporting goods, beauty products and cross-border products.
-For these products, we have been able to leverage our strong marketing expertise regarding customer preferences to achieve quick inventory turnover.
+We generally have the right to return unsold items within a period of time after the end of a sales event.
+For certain types of products such as certain sporting goods, beauty products, and cross-border products, we typically do not have the right to return unsold items to brand partners.
+For these unreturnable products, we have been able to leverage our strong marketing expertise regarding customer preferences to achieve quick inventory turnover.
 Additionally, we can continue to sell any excess inventory through our offline stores.